From the Carlitz exponential to Drinfeld modular forms: Some quotient spaces

 \section{Some quotient spaces}

-Our topologies are totally disconnected and Lemma \ref{homeo} is weaker if compared with analogous statements in the complex settings.
+Our topologies are totally disconnected and Lemma \ref{homeo} is weaker if compared with analogous statements in the complex setting.
 Fortunately there is a structure of {\em quotient analytic space} over $\Omega_R/A$, and it is isomorphic to the analytic structure of the complementary of the disk $D^\circ(0,S)$.
-This goes back to the ideas of Tate in the years 1960'.
-We do not want to go into the very precise details because there is already a plethora of important references, among which \cite{BGR,FP}, but we discuss, in an informal way, the nature of these structures.